How a tattoo artist sparked backlash on TikTok for ‘absurd’ pricing

 “I guarantee if [she] had sent me a beautiful sketch of a full fox, we’d probably be moving forward and I’d probably be getting this tattoo but unfortunately, we’re in this situation and I’m out $2,600,” she said in her final video, which she captioned: “I honestly like her work but not being transparent about fees from the start is just bad business.”

-Courtney Monteith’s nightmare tattoo experience instantly went viral on TikTok, with her first video receiving nearly five million views.
+Courtney Monteith’s nightmare tattoo experience instantly went viral on TikTok, with her first video receiving more than five million views.
 Her story quickly circulated across social media as many viewers dubbed Monteith’s unpleasant tattoo experience #tattoogate.

 It didn’t take long for people to repost her videos on Twitter, where one user even went viral for their Twitter thread explaining the tattoo drama.
 “Is anyone else following this ABSURD tattoo pricing drama on TikTok?
 I neeeeed to talk to someone about it,” tweeted @diannaeanderson on Thursday.